Fleshgrinder/phpstorm-file-templates/README.md

 That's it, you're good to go now.

 ## TODO
+* Create tickets for the various bugs related to conditionals in template files.
 * Create a program for easy generation of these files (either `.bat`, `.sh`, or even with Java).

 ## License